laravel-notification-channels/jusibe/README.md

 }
 ```

-In order to let your Notification know which phone are you sending to, add the `routeNotificationForJusibe` method to your Notifiable model e.g your User Model
+In order to let your Notification know which phone number you are sending to, add the `routeNotificationForJusibe` method to your Notifiable model e.g your User Model

 ```php
 public function routeNotificationForJusibe()